-Quick Summary: A radiologist holding your x-ray print in hand and examining it with narrowed eyes while you keep biting your nails and wondering will he be 100% sure of what he would find in my x-ray.
+Quick Summary: A radiologist holding your x-ray print in hand and examining it with narrowed eyes while you keep biting your nails and wondering if will he be 100% sure of what he would find in your x-ray.

 Have you ever experienced such intense silence but wild thoughts while under the same roof with a radiologist?
 If yes, let me tell you, you will not experience a similar thing again.

 Because now AI is reinventing the complete radiology practice by assisting radiologists in analyzing radiology images and diagnoses.

 For both tech enthusiasts and radiologists, this phenomenon of computer programs spotting serious conditions—strokes, lung clots, brain bleeds and others – is very fascinating.

 And an Israel-based healthcare company named Aidoc has already proved that it can be achieved with a model – aggressively trained on past data of radiology images.

 So, in this blog, let’s talk about AI in radiology, its use cases and how Aidoc is making it possible.
 This guide will help you a lot if you are planning to go for radiology software development.

 A #DeepLearning algorithm developed by @PRouzrokh et al. from @MayoAILab and @Mayo_OSAIL can measure prosthesis subsidence on serial Xrays following total hip arthroplasty.
 Watch the demo below and read the published manuscript on @Radiology_AI:https://t.co/fAkt4zezHM pic.twitter.com/tKg9Fyl9cp

 First thing first, does radiology really require AI?

 Radiology is at the center of our healthcare ecosystem.
 For any diagnosis, providers rely heavily on radiologists.
 Over time, radiology workflows have become digital and more centralized.